Pathways of Public Service and Civic Engagement Working Group

 First, some students come to college having formed semi-rigid identities related to particular approaches to social change.
 Some of these identities are formed based on incomplete information or even misinformation.
 A second trend lies in the increasing number of academic structures that have developed to support various forms of civic learning and democratic engagement (Reich 2014).
 Too often, academic institutions treat the pathways as disciplines and build discrete support structures for them.
 Differences may also exist across the various pathways in terms of language, approaches, cultural norms, and foundational values.

-The Pathways Survey can enable further research across institutions to increase understanding over time of students’ interests as well as their dispositions.
+The Pathways survey can enable further research across institutions to increase understanding over time of students’ interests as well as their dispositions.
 Research implications span the range of short-, medium-, and long-term goals including increased understanding of the variance among the different pathways by gender, first-generation students, or ethnicity; the depth of experience one has in public service; and the potential identification of a career trajectory of a “civic professional.”
-Findings from the research may influence and inform policies on student engagement, such as one that ensures students have an opportunity to explore all pathways during their time in college.
+Findings from the research may influence and inform policies on student engagement, such as one that ensures students have an opportunity to explore many of the pathways during their time in college.

 Data collected by the Pathways survey inform faculty and staff, who can (1) place students in community settings where they have strong pathway inclinations, (2) encourage students to explore pathways they had not considered, or (3) ensure they experience all six pathways in multiple placements during college.
 Each pathway provides students with experience that they can use with high-impact practices in the classroom (e.g., service learning, first-year experience, learning communities), in co-curricular settings (e.g., student government, clubs, themed residence halls), and eventually in the workplace and civil society.

-Frequently Asked Questions Regarding the Use of the Pathways Survey
+Frequently asked questions regarding the use of the Pathways survey

 Are there other pathways of public service that can be included in the framework (e.g., innovation, spirituality/religion, etc.)?

-While any typology is imperfect, the working group has refined the different pathways so that they are as clear, inclusive, and distinctive as possible.
+While any typology is imperfect, the Working Group has refined the different pathways so that they are as clear, inclusive, and distinctive as possible.
 We use two criteria to evaluate proposed new pathways: a) whether the concept is captured within the existing framework, and b) whether the proposed idea could be applied to multiple frameworks (for example, it is possible to approach any of the pathways from a religious or spiritual perspective).
 Minimizing large changes in the overall framework over time allows us to track student perspectives on a longitudinal basis.

 May I replicate/modify the survey and use it at my institution?